datalad/talk-2019-mila/README.md

-# Go FAIR with DataLad
+# DataLad

 Talk on DataLad's data management capabilities, how it aids open science efforts and helps achieve improved reproducibility in a FAIR way.

-Presented at the Bernstein Conference workshop *Practical approaches to research data management and reproducibility* in Berlin, 2018.

-To see the slides go to: https://rawgit.com/psychoinformatics-de/talk-datalad-gofair/master/index.html
+Heavily based on the Bernstein Go Fair talk by Michael Hanke.
+Presented at the OpenNeuro kick-off meeting, Stanford, 2018 by Yaroslav O. Halchenko.

+URLs in the slides ATM are tuned for offline presentation.

 ## License